Fitzroya: History

 Fitzroya cupressoides wood has been found in the site of Monte Verde, implying that it has been used since at least 13,000 years before present.
 The Huilliche people are known to have used the wood for making tools and weapons.
+Its high durability despite its light weight is ideal for roof shingles which can last longer than ordinary zinc counterparts.

 By the time of the Spanish conquest of Chiloé Archipelago in 1567 most of the islands were covered by dense forest where F. cupressoides grew.
 The wood was economically important in colonial Chiloé and Valdivia, which exported planks to Peru.
 A single tree could yield 600 planks with a width of at least 0.5 m and a length of 5 m.
 The wood was highly valued in Chile and Peru for its elasticity and lightness.
 With the destruction of Valdivia in 1599 Chiloé gained increased importance as the only locale that could supply the Viceroyalty of Peru with F. cupressoides wood, the first large shipment of which left Chiloé in 1641.

 Fitzroya cupressoides wood was the principal means of exchange in the trade with Peru, and even came to be used as a local currency, the real de alerce, in Chiloé Archipelago.
 It has been argued that the Spanish exclave of Chiloé prevailed over other Spanish settlements in Southern Chile due to the importance of alerce trade.

 From about 1750 to 1943, when the land between Maullín River and Valdivia was colonized by Spain and then Chile, numerous fires of Fitzroya woods occurred in Cordillera Pelada.
 These fires were initiated by Spaniards, Chileans and Europeans.
 Earlier, from 1397 to 1750 the Fitzroya woods of Cordillera Pelada also suffered from fires that originated from lightning strikes and indigenous inhabitants.

 In the 1850s and 1860s Vicente Pérez Rosales burned down huge tracts of forested lands to provide cleared lands for German settlers in Southern Chile.
 The area affected by the fires of Pérez Rosales spanned a strip in the Andean foothills from Bueno River to Reloncaví Sound.
-One of the most famous intentional fires was the one of the Fitzroya forests between Puerto Varas and Puerto Montt in 1863.
+One of the most famous intentional fires was that of the Fitzroya forests between Puerto Varas and Puerto Montt in 1863.
 This burning was done taking advantage of a drought in 1863.
 Burnings of forest were in many cases necessary for the survival of the settlers who had no means of subsistence other than agriculture.

 Logging of Fitzroya continued until 1976 when it became forbidden by law, (with the exception of already dead trees and with the authorization of CONAF, a National Corporation) although illegal logging still occasionally occurs.